- Plan Your Trip

 Kew Gardens sparkles into life this evening as over a million twinkling lights turn on to illuminate the park for a magical evening event.
 Adults and children alike will be enchanted by the installations throughout the park, including a phenomenal light display in the Palm House and positively charming vintage fairground rides.

 Winterville is back!
 Located in Victoria Park, you can be sure to expect ice skating, craft Christmas markets, activities for the whole family and a tent packed with comedy, cabaret and club nights.
 Horse-drawn carriages and a Santa’s grotto complete the wintry vibes, while street food vendors and craft beer bars maintain an East End edge.
-While dates have yet to be announced, feel free to keep tabs on the website for more info on Winterville 2017.
+Feel free to keep tabs on the website for more info on Winterville 2018.

 November 30, 2018

-Come celebrate Scotland's official national day, St. Andrew's Day, in London..
+Come to celebrate Scotland's official national day, St. Andrew's Day, in London.
 Rivalries aside, on this day Londoners devote themselves to a celebration of all things Scottish.
-Expect to be treated to a bevy of bagpipes, tartan, golf, whisky and, of course, haggis!
+Expect to be treated to a bevy of bagpipes, tartan, golf, whiskey and, of course, haggis!